cbeley/beleyenv/README.md

 ## Forking & Using Beleyenv For Your Own Profit

-While I've designed beleyenv to work as-is for anyone, you likely don't want the same set-up as me.
+While I've designed Beleyenv to work as-is for anyone, you likely don't want the same set-up as me.
 Instead, you should fork Beleyenv, read the [Core Concepts](#core-concepts), then read the [Bootstrapping a Forked Repo](#bootstrapping-a-forked-repo) section.

 ### Core Concepts